 Sensible IF plans usually have fasting periods not longer than 30 hours alternated with 4-12 hours feeding periods and work even better when they include a workout schedule.

-Fasting periods can also be used occasionally; such as before or after “cheat days” (that means any day when you overeat).
+Fasting periods can also be used occasionally, such as before or after “cheat days” (any day you overeat).
 It is a popular belief that regular fasting may force the human organism to starve.

 Fat (adipose tissue) starts to be converted into fatty acids a few hours later.
 Within 10 hours, half of the muscle fuel comes from fat.
 Starvation only occurs when the body’s fat stores are depleted.
 That is when our body starts using protein (found in muscle tissue) and can have serious negative health effects starting with the function of organs.
 This process usually begins after several days of fasting and cannot be “forced” by any IF regimen.

 The objective of intermittent fasting is to make the body use stored fat without negative health effects.
-IF plans are not “diets”.
-They were designed as a choice of lifestyle not a temporary solution from which you can go back to the former habits which caused the problems in the first place.
+Intermittent fasting plans are not “diets”.
+They were designed as a lifestyle choice, not a temporary solution from which you can go back to the former habits which caused the problems in the first place.